 The principal religions studied at Ghost Hill are:

-At Ghost Hill, we aim to provide a high quality Religious Education for all our pupils following the Hertfordshire Agreed Syllabus 2017-2022.
+At Ghost Hill, we aim to provide a high quality Religious Education for all our pupils following the Norfolk Agreed Syllabus 2019 alongside Discovery RE’s scheme of work.
 The curriculum aims to enable the children to have the knowledge and understanding of sources of wisdom and their impact whilst exploring personal and critical responses.
 The children explore three key areas of study: Theology, Philosophy and Human and Social Sciences.
 We believe that children should be encouraged to have positive attitudes to diversity and difference so that they learn from an early age to value diversity in others and grow up making a positive contribution to society.

 We also use ‘key questions’ in our provision.
 This supports the opportunity for precise teaching of religious education and promotes the opportunity to think and consider key concepts in an open way.
 At Ghost Hill Infant and Nursery School we choose to cover four religions, enhancing the expectations of the Norfolk Syllabus for RE (which expects Christianity plus one other).
 This is to further enhance and enrich their cultural and religious knowledge and therefore tolerance and their own induvial choice relating to religion.